truemail-rb/truemail-rb.github.io/docs/truemail-gem/event-logger.md

 # Event logger

 Truemail gem allows to output tracking events to stdout/file or both of these.
 Please note, at least one of the outputs must exist.
-Tracking event by default is `:error`
+Tracking event by default is `:error`.

 ```ruby
 Truemail.configure do |config|